DespoinaKK/babylm-diffusion/README.md

 ---

-Code implementation of **"Masked Diffusion Language Models with Frequency-Informed Training"** submitted to the BabyLM Challenge 2025.
+Official PyTorch implementation of **"Masked Diffusion Language Models with Frequency-Informed Training"**

 ## 🌟 Overview

 This repository implements a masked diffusion language modeling framework for data-efficient training under strict data constraints.
 Our approach combines:

-- **Masked Diffusion Language Models (MDLMs)**: Bidirectional context modeling with generative capabilities through a principled diffusion objective
+- **Masked Diffusion Language Models (MDLMs)**: A discrete diffusion approach that uses masked language modelling (bidirectional context) to generate text
-- **Multiple Noise Schedules**: Cosine, uniform, and experimental Gaussian schedules
+- **Novel Noise Schedules**: Bimodal Gaussian (our best model) and cosine (submission's model)
-- **Frequency-Informed Masking**: Progressive prioritization of rare tokens during training while maintaining theoretical validity
+- **Frequency-Informed Masking**: Progressive prioritization (curriculm) of rare tokens during training, which integrates seamlessly with the MDLM framework
-- **NELBO Weighting Exploration**: Different derivative weighting schemes within the diffusion objective
+- **NELBO Reweighting**: Exploration of different weighting schemes to optimize performance across schedules

+### 🎯 Results
 Our method achieves competitive performance with state-of-the-art baselines (GPT-BERT) on the BabyLM benchmarks, demonstrating that diffusion-based training offers a viable alternative for data-restricted language learning.

 ## 🚀 Installation